martinjackson/simple-widgets/docs/SearchSortTable.md

 <SearchSortTable startEnd={startEnd} />
 ```

+This has been deprecated if using the latest eachRowInTable format.

 59. **startingPos** = is a function that will return an array that contains the start of each control break table in the indexes.
 An exmple would be: